GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-up-form-best-practices/index.md

 {% endAside %}

-## Step 3: Add attributes to enable built-in browser features
+## Step 3: Add attributes to help users enter data

 In this step you add attributes to your input elements to enable the browser to store and autofill form field values, and warn of fields with missing or invalid data.